sumit123-456/jenkinsxml2jobdsl/README.md

--a | The API token to use when connecting to the Jenkins instance, accessible via `<jenkins url>/user/<username>/configure` -j | The URL of the Jenkins instance to connect to, e.g. myjenkins.myhost.com -p | The port on which the Jenkins instance is listening, defaults to 8080
+-a | The API token to use when connecting to the Jenkins instance, accessible via `<jenkins url>/user/<username>/configure` -j | The URL of the Jenkins instance to connect to, e.g. myjenkins.myhost.com -p | The port on which the Jenkins instance is listening, defaults to 8080 -r | The project under which the job exists

 The converter accepts a list of space-delimited job names as they are displayed under the "Project name" field of the job configuration page in Jenkins